linked-db/linked-ql/site/capabilities/live-queries.md

 [A, B, C^, D, E] // C updated
 ```

-When a row is deleted in the database, the corresponding row in the view disappears:
+When a row is deleted in the database, the corresponding row in the view leaves the view:

 ```sql
 DELETE FROM posts WHERE title = 'Hello Again';